tensorush/flakes/README.md

     <p><a href="https://twitter.com/etiennejcb/">Animation by Étienne Jacob</a></p>
 </h4>

-## :cloud_with_snow: My current NixOS configuration wrapped into a Nix Flake.
+## :cloud_with_snow: My current NixOS configuration and environments wrapped into Nix Flakes.

 ## :snowman_with_snow: Learning Resources